olinrobotics/irl/readme.md

 <p>If you followed 7a, you can now move Edwin to various positions.
 If you followed
 7b, Edwin should execute your code.</p>

+### Moving Edwin (test_arm_pub)

+Input numbers into a GUI to position Edwin.

+The ST-R17 arm that Edwin is based on has 5 main pivot points: Waist, Shoulder, Elbow, Wrist, and Hand.
+Each of these has an input line in the test_arm_pub GUI.
+Additionally, the GUI
 *This Github page is currently under construction.
 Last edited on 1/27/17.*